timdrysdale/bookable/README.md

 # bookable
 Booking engine with arbitrary integer intervals

+## Permissions

+The zanzibar tuple of `object#relation@subject` does not handle time intervals.
+These can be handled externally.
+It's not entirely clear how best to approach the general problem of adding short intervals to zanzibar-style rules - hybridise with existing zanibar server and provide only the interval (using a service that links a zanzibar relation to the time interval though a hash of the relation ... although that in itself has some difficulties), or to implement all of zanzibar (not trivial).

 ## Introduction

 Use `bookable` to answer the question **"Is this object bookable?"**